 Locally grown - Produce grown within Texas borders or adjoining states; New Mexico, Oklahoma, Arkansas, or Louisiana.

-Nonprofit agency - A private agency which is exempt from income tax under the Internal Revenue Code of 1986, as amended.
+Nonprofit agency - a private agency that is exempt from the payment of Federal income tax under the Internal Revenue Code of 1986, as amended.